The Associated Press

-This Week in The Civil War, for week of Sunday, Jan.
-6: Fighting in Arkansas.
+This Week in The Civil War for Sunday, Nov.
+2: Lincoln re-elected.